-Following the endorsement of the District Plan, an detailed action plan will be prepared in consultation with the Technical Advisory Committee.
-The detailed action plan will review the following implementation plan to assign tasks, timing and next steps.
+Following the endorsement of the District Plan, an Implementation Plan will be prepared in consultation with the Technical Advisory Committee.
+The implementation plan will review the following Action Table to assign tasks, timing and next steps.

 Implementation Plan

 Key Direction 1: Protect and enhance the landscape/natural features